Matt Holland made over 700 appearances during his career for Bournemouth, Ipswich, Charlton and the Republic of Ireland. He captained all four teams.

 “We were a team that stuck together really.
-One might leave at the end of the season and a couple would come in, but there wasn’t massive changes to the squad, it was very much the same team that was knocking on the door of the Premier League.
+One might leave at the end of the season and a couple would come in, but there weren’t massive changes to the squad, it was very much the same team that was knocking on the door of the Premier League.

 “We were a close unit, and that togetherness of a football side is underestimated in terms of how far it can take you – and how far it took us.
 The spirit among the group was something else.”

 Unfortunately, Ipswich were relegated the following season.
-The UEFA Cup campaign clearly took its toll, but George Burley has admitted he made in mistake in bringing in too many players to cope with the extra demands.
+The UEFA Cup campaign clearly took its toll, but George Burley has admitted he made a mistake in bringing in too many players to cope with the extra demands.